ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 [1] "from_id" "to_id"
 ```

-This will make it easier to build networks of connections (Although you might want to convert screen names to ids or viceversa).
+This will make it easier to build networks of connections (although you might want to convert screen names to ids or vice versa).

 ### More consistent interface